 It was already in the year 1989 when Creative Labs presented a soundcard with the name “Sound Blaster”.
 Since then more than 25 years passed and the technology has developed accordingly.
-First there was the change from 8 to 16 bit with the “Sound Blaster 16”, the followed the AWE 32/64, Live!, Audigy and X-Fi.
-Finally in may 2011 the so far newest invention by Creative Labs was presented: “Sound Core3D” – an audio processor with four cores (also see the presse release about this).
+First there was the change from 8 to 16 bit with the “Sound Blaster 16”, then followed by the AWE 32/64, Live!, Audigy and X-Fi.
+Finally in May 2011 the so far newest invention by Creative Labs was presented: “Sound Core3D” – an audio processor with four cores (also see the presse release about this).
 The first sound card with this chip was the “Recon 3D” in different variations for a PCI express slot.
 After that the “Sound Blaster Z” followed in 2012 which is also available in different models and which is still available unchanged today in the year 2015.

 Reasons for a separate sound card

 For a long time integrated solutions on mainboards already provide HD audio with a resolution of 24 bit and 96 kHz sampling frequency and often at least 5.1 surround sound.
 But these data don’t tell how good the sound will be at the end on the analog outputs.
 Often you have to deal with background noise or an irregular frequency response, especially compared to other devices for audio playback.

 Many manufacturers use a chip by Realtek so the software is also quite simple.
 A separate sound card often provides a better sound quality, sometimes more connection possibilities and often also more possibilities on the software side.

 In the scope of delivery of the Creative Sound Blaster Z you will find the sound card itself, an external microphone besides software and a brief manual with a list of the connections.
 All the following pictures are also available at a larger version – just click/tap them.

 The sound card itself looks quite impressive with the red metal cover and the “Sound Core3D” block under the window.
 But such effort is quite common these days – eye candy is also important ;-).